Our School App Stay connected on the go...

 Extra-curricular Drama at Chesham Grammar School

-There are two major events in the extra-curricular Drama year, the main school production and House Drama.
+There are two major events in the extra-curricular Drama year, the main whole school production and House Drama and Music competitions.
 Student leadership is a cornerstone of our extra-curricular offer, with Sixth Formers running a Tech Crew and a drama club, culminating in a show case evening for an invited audience.

 Drama at Key Stage 3

 Students begin Year 7 with a core unit on characterisation and comedy, introducing students to the physical vocabulary and key conventions of Drama.
 They commence a detailed study of Theatre History, tracing the origins of Drama from religious ritual through the zeitgeist playwrights of Ancient Greece, Elizabethan and Jacobean England.
 In Year 8, students study the origins of Naturalism as a reaction to Victorian melodrama and explore the influence of Genre on audience expectations in the golden age of Hollywood.

 Students opt to choose Drama at the end of Key Stage three and embark upon the course in Year 10.
 GCSE Drama is a popular choice at Chesham Grammar School, with two substantial teaching groups.
 Students immerse themselves in a wide range of Theatre making in Year 10, culminating in Coursework and performance unit worth 40% of their grade.
 Year 11 is dedicated to acquiring robust textual analysis skills, interpreting the work of key playwrights through a performance for an external examiner, worth 20% and through a written exam taken in the summer term alongside their other GCSE external examinations worth 40%.
 There is an additional need to experience a wide range of theatre in order for students to be fully prepared for section B in the examination, a live theatre review.

 Exam Board: Eduqas